dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 <Lightbox src="/img/snowflake_tutorial/snowflake_new_ui_activation_window.png" title="Snowflake New UI - Activation Window" />

 4. After the new tab loads, you will see a form.
 If you already created a dbt Cloud account, you will be asked to provide an account name.
-If you haven't created account, you will be asked to provide an account name and password.
+If you haven't created an account, you will be asked to provide an account name and password.

 <Lightbox src="/img/snowflake_tutorial/dbt_cloud_account_info.png" title="dbt Cloud - Account Info" />

 5. After you have filled out the form and clicked **Complete Registration**, you will be logged into dbt Cloud automatically.

 6. From your **Account Settings** in dbt Cloud (using the gear menu in the upper right corner), choose the "Partner Connect Trial" project and select **snowflake** in the overview table.
-Select edit and update the fields **Database** and **Warehouse** to be `analytics` and `transforming`, respectively.
+Select **Edit** and update the **Database** field to `analytics` and the **Warehouse** field to `transforming`.

 <Lightbox src="/img/snowflake_tutorial/dbt_cloud_snowflake_project_overview.png" title="dbt Cloud - Snowflake Project Overview" />